justinwyllie/photo_sales_project/README.md

 Nb.

 Currently the Proof selection section is done as a jQuery 'app' and the Print ordering section as a Backone app - which creates a bit of confusion.
-It is in the roadmap to use Backbone for the Proof selection section - in particular to avoid page reloads to navigate between pages of thumbnails.
+Currently porting the whole thing to SPA.